aifakrul/prostate-cancer-detection/README.md

 # Capture the dataset from https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=68550661
 # Understand Dataprocessing and Codebase by codebase_definition.docx
 # Understand Model development by prostate cancer detection.docx
+# Understand the format of a sample DICOM file, sample-dicom-data.txt